Protect and Clean Your Tires: Step by Step Guide

 Use your brush to scrub the tires thoroughly with your cleaning product.
 For the best results, always clean the tires one at a time.
-This keeps cleaning products from drying on.
+This keeps cleaning products from drying.
 Rinse each one with a strong force of water before continuing to the next one.

 Once every tire is clean, you will need to dry them.
 Microfiber detailing towels or terry cloth towels may be used, but keep these towels for use on the wheels and tires only to avoid scratching the vehicle’s body paint.
-Drying tires and wheels prevents unsightly water spots and gives you an opportunity to get rid of every little bit of brake dust.
+Drying tires and wheels prevent unsightly water spots and give you an opportunity to get rid of every little bit of brake dust.

 Now that you have your wheels and tires looking their very best, you need to protect them with the proper products to help retain that like-new look you’ve achieved.
 The wheels will need a high-quality wax or glaze.
 These products will keep the surface shining as well as protect against future corrosion.
 You’ll need a separate product for the tires.